-- Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organics, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems. - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.
+- Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff and residential uses. - Organic chemical contaminants, including synthetic and volatile organics, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems. - · Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.

-To ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
+To ensure that tap water is safe to drink, EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
 The Food and Drug Administration regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.

-Based on testing results during 2017 - 2021 (Test Results Table), all of these contaminants were below the level of concern for safe drinking water standards set by EPA.
+Based on testing results during 2017 - 2022 (Test Results Table), all of these contaminants were below the level of concern for safe drinking water standards set by EPA.

-YCUA Water Quality Test Results for 2021
+YCUA Water Quality Test Results for 2022

 Your drinking water is continuously monitored above and beyond Federal and State regulations.
-The table below lists all of the contaminants detected in your drinking water during calendar year 2021.
-Lead, copper, bacteriological monitoring, and disinfectant by-product rule sampling are performed by each individual community, except as noted.
-All other results are for the entire YCUA service area.
+The table below lists all of the contaminants detected in your drinking water during calendar year 2022.
+All results are reported for the City of Ypsilanti and the Charter Township of Ypsilanti.
 The presence of contaminants in the water does not necessarily indicate a health risk.
 This table does not show the hundreds of other contaminants tested for, but not found in your drinking water.
 The test results confirm that ALL DETECTED CONTAMINANTS WERE BELOW REGULATED LEVELS.
+THERE

-THERE WERE NO VIOLATIONS OF STATE DRINKING WATER STANDARDS.
-Abbreviations are listed on page 7.
+WERE NO VIOLATIONS OF STATE DRINKING WATER STANDARDS.
+Abbreviations are listed on page 6.

-with Special Health Concerns Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons (those undergoing chemotherapy, having undergone organ transplants, with HIV/AIDS or other immune system disorders, some elderly, and infants) can be particularly at risk from infections.
+Information for People with Special Health Concerns

+Some people may be more vulnerable to contaminants in drinking water than the general population.
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/Center for Disease Control guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800.426.4791).

-Regulated Inorganic Parameters (annual monitoring at plant finished water taps) Contaminant Test Date Unit Level Detected MCLG MCL Likely Sources Fluoride 2021 ppm 0.58 4 4 Water additive to promote strong teeth, erosion of natural deposits, discharge from fertilizer and aluminum factories Nitrate 2021 ppm 0.37 10 10 Fertilizer runoff, leaching from septic tanks, sewage, erosion of natural deposits Barium 2017 ppm 0.01 2 2 Discharge from drilling wastes, discharge from metal refineries, erosion of natural deposits
+Regulated Inorganic Parameters (annual monitoring at plant finished water taps)

+Contaminant Test Date Unit Level Detected MCLG MCL Likely Sources Fluoride 2022 ppm 0.71 4 4 Water additive to promote strong teeth, erosion of natural deposits, discharge from fertilizer and aluminum factories Nitrate 2022 ppm 0.82 10 10 Fertilizer runoff, leaching from septic tanks, sewage, erosion of natural deposits Barium 2017 ppm 0.01 2 2 Discharge from drilling wastes, discharge from metal refineries, erosion of natural deposits

-Regulated Disinf ectant Res iduals and Dis infectio on By-P roducts (sampled in the distribution system) Contaminant Test Date Unit Result Low High MCLG MCL Likely Sources Charter Township of Ypsilanti, City of Ypsilanti, Southwest Canton Charter Township, and Township of York TTHMs Haloacetic Acids 2021 2021 ppb ppb 31 15 16 9 41 15 na na 80 60 By-products of drinking water disinfection Augusta Charter Townshi ip TTHMs Haloacetic Acids 2021 2021 ppb ppb 50 <2 na na na na na na 80 60 By-products of drinking water disinfection Pittsfield Charter Townsh ip TTHMs Haloacetic Acids 2021 2021 ppb ppb 34 15 25 10 43 13 na na 80 60 By-products of drinking water disinfection Superior Charter Townsh ip TTHMs Haloacetic Acids 2021 2021 ppb ppb 30 13 na na na na na na 80 60 By-products of drinking water disinfection Samples were collected to test for the disinfection by-products TTHMs and Haloacetic Acids in all YCUA's service area communities at the frequencies and times prescribed by Federal regulations.
-All samples collected throughout the YCUA service area during 2021 met the MCL for disinfection by-products.
-Contaminant Test Date Unit Result Low High MCLG MCL Likely Sources Disinfectant Chlorine 2021 ppm 0.69 0.47 0.76 4 4 Water additive used to control microbes
+Regulated Disinfectant Residuals and Disinfection By-Products (sampled in the distribution system)

+Contaminant Test Date Unit Result Low High MCLG MCL Likely Sources TTHMs 2022 ppb 35 15 47 na 80 By-products of drinking water disinfection Haloacetic Acids 2022 ppb 13 9 15 na 60

+Samples were collected to test for the disinfection by-products TTHMs and Haloacetic Acids in the City of Ypsilanti and the Charter Township of Ypsilanti at the frequencies and times prescribed by Federal regulations.
+All samples collected throughout the City of Ypsilanti and Ypsilanti Township distribution system during 2022 met the MCL for disinfection by-products.

+Contaminant Test Date Unit Result Low High MCLG MCL Likely Sources Disinfectant Chlorine 2022 ppm 0.67 0.51 0.73 4 4 Water additive used to control microbes